Golang Release 1.21: maps

 // M2 (type map[string]interface{}) does not satisfy ~map[K]V

 This case doesn’t even compile.
-In order to use the function Equal
+In order to use the function Equal, we need to ensure that both maps are of the same

 types for their keys and values.
-And now, this is the case where we can employ the second function, EqualFunc
+And now, this is the case where we can employ the second function, EqualFunc:

 Function EqualFunc and different types